 Order a glass of passionate, provocative No. 9 sparkling wine or flirt over the flamboyant, sensual (and oh-so-yummy) No. 69 Pinot Noir.
 When this place fills up all their Baccarat crystal glasses, they won't accept another single soul, no matter how much you beg.
 Make reservations to avoid that disappointment.

 For a gorgeous view from slightly less opulent surroundings, you can't beat the Top of the Mark at the Mark Hopkins Hotel.

 Take an Evening Tour

-I love the San Francisco Night Tour with Vantigo.
-Vantigo is no pack-'em-in-like-sardines experience.
-Instead, you'll ride around in a cute, restored Volkswagen van that seats six max.
+Guided tours don't stop when the sun goes down, and these fun tours are some the best.
+The San Francisco Night Tour with Vantigo will take you around the city in a cute, restored Volkswagen van that seats six people at the most.
 In two hours, you'll see the city at its sparkly, glittery best.
-Beer and wine are included in the reasonable tour price (assuming you can drink them legally).
-Reserve your spot on their website.
+Beer and wine are included in the reasonable tour price.
+Or try a foodie tour.
+On a Local Tastes of the City tour, you'll sample the city's best coffee, Dim Sum, and other foods on a two-hour culinary tour.

 See Alcatraz at Night

 Visit Treasure Island for This View

-This picture was taken from Treasure Island.
-It's possibly the best place in town to watch the city lights come up at Sunset.
+Treasure Island is possibly the best place in town to watch the city lights come up at sunset.
+The tiny island is fun to explore during the day (Bikes!
+Cocktails!
+A winery!), but you won't believe the photos you'll be able to get once the sun falls below the horizon each night.
 To get there, take the Bay Bridge toward Oakland and exit halfway across.

 Go to the Marin Headlands